 When I speak of a "Time Machine," I don't mean the sparking, cinematic devices of fiction.
 I'm talking about something much more grounded - and far more real.

 To me, a Time Machine is any instrument that allows me to reach out across the void and catch ancient light.
-It is an extension of my own senses, a way to anchor myself to the history of the Cosmos.
+It is an extension of my own senses; a way to anchor myself to the history of the Cosmos.

 The Natural Machine

-The Amplifier
+The Amplifiers

-The Art of the Capture
+The Art of the Archive

 When I replace the eyepiece of a telescope with a camera, I am no longer just observing; I am archiving.
-This is the heart of my work here at Astropotamus.
-By capturing and processing that light, I can take a piece of the ancient past and bring it into the present.

-I'm currently navigating the technical side of this art, learning how to better translate the whispers of the Cosmos into images.
 I invite you to join me on this voyage.
 Pick up a pair of binoculars, set up a scope, or just step outside and look up.
+However you travel, I'm glad you're on the River with me.